 S. No. Features / Requirements Values

-5 Cost of the rooftop solar PV system MNRE issues benchmark cost for GCRT SPV system and the cost for general category states for 2019-20 are as follows.
+5 Cost of the rooftop solar PV system MNRE issues benchmark cost for GCRT Solar PV system and the cost for general category states for 2019-20 are as follows.
 This includes cost of the equipment, installation and O&M services for a period of 5 years.
-Above 1 kWp and up to 10 kWp: INR 54,000/ kWp Above 10 kWp and up to 100 kWp: INR 48,000/ kWp Above 100 kWp and up to 500 kWp: /INR 45,000/ kWp Based on discussions with a few project developers, average cost of the system (as per market conditions) is as follows: For 10 kWp system, INR 49,000/ kWp For 50 kWp system, INR 42,500/ kWp For 100 kWp system, INR 37,000/ kWp
+Above 1 kWp and up to 10 kWp: INR 54,000 kWp Above 10 kWp and up to 100 kWp: INR 48,000 kWp Above 100 kWp and up to 500 kWp: /INR 45,000 kWp Based on discussions with a few project developers, average cost of the system (as per market conditions) is as follows: For 10 kWp system, INR 49,000 kWp For 50 kWp system, INR 42,500 kWp For 100 kWp system, INR 37,000 kWp

 6 Useful life of the system 25 years

-- PV panels provide clean & green energy.
-During electricity generation with PV panels, there is no harmful greenhouse gas emissions. - Technology development in solar power industry is constantly advancing, which can result in lower installation costs in the future. - PV panels have no mechanically moving parts, except in cases of sun-tracking mechanical bases; consequently, they have far less breakages or require less maintenance than other renewable energy systems (e.g. wind turbines).
+- Solar PV panels provide clean & green energy.
+During electricity generation with Solar PV panels, there is no harmful greenhouse gas emissions. - ❖ Technology development in solar power industry is constantly advancing, which can result in lower installation costs in the future. - Solar PV panels have no mechanically moving parts, except in cases of sun-tracking mechanical bases; consequently, they have far less breakages or require less maintenance than other renewable energy systems (e.g. wind turbines).

-- The initial cost of purchasing a solar PV system is high, which includes paying for solar panels, inverter, batteries, wiring and for the installation. - Although solar energy can be still collected during cloudy and rainy days, the efficiency of the system drops, which results in lower generation of energy. - Installing a large PV system takes up a lot of space.
+- The initial cost of purchasing a Solar PV system is high, which includes paying for solar panels, inverter, batteries, and wiring and for the installation. - Although solar energy can be still collected during cloudy and rainy days, the efficiency of the system drops, which results in lower generation of energy. - Installing a large Solar PV system takes up a lot of space.

 The expected savings by installation of 25 kWp solar rooftop is 40,000 units of electricity annually.
-The annual monetary saving for this project is INR 2.60 lakh, with an investment of INR 19.00 lakh and a payback period of 7 years.
+The annual monetary saving for this project is INR 2.60 lakh, with an investment of INR 19.00 lakh, and a payback period of 7 years.

-Table 76: Cost Benefit Analysis - Solar PV Systems
+Table 84: Cost-Benefit Analysis - Solar PV Systems

+Parameters иом

-Parameters UOM Proposed Roof top Solar installation kW 25 Annual units generation per kW of Solar PV kWh per kW/year 1,600 Total Energy Generation Per Annum kWh/year 40,000
+Proposed rooftop solar installation kW 25

+Annual units generation per kW of solar PV kWh per kW/year 1,600

-Parameters UOM
+Total energy generation per annum kWh/year 40,000

-Electricity Cost INR/kWh 7
+Electricity cost INR/kWh 7

-Cost Savings INR lakh 2.60
+Cost savings INR lakh 2.60

 Investment INR lakh 19.06

 Payback period years 7

 IRR % 19.81

 NPV at 70 % Debt (12% rate) INR lakh 4.45